verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 ## Fluentd DaemonSet
 Verrazzano deploys a Fluentd DaemonSet which runs one Fluentd replica per node in the `verrazzano-system` namespace.
-Each instance pulls logs from the node's `/var/log/containers` directory and writes them to the target Elasticsearch index.
+Each instance pulls logs from the node's `/var/log/containers` directory and writes them to the target OpenSearch index.
 The index name is based on the namespace associated with the record, using this format: `verrazzano-namespace-<record namespace>`.

-For example, `vmi-system-kibana` logs written to `/var/log/containers` will be pulled by Fluentd and written to Elasticsearch.
+For example, `vmi-system-kibana` logs written to `/var/log/containers` will be pulled by Fluentd and written to OpenSearch.
 The index used is named `verrazzano-namespace-verrazzano-system` because the VMI runs in the `verrazzano-system` namespace.

 The same approach is used for both system and application logs.
-## Elasticsearch
+## OpenSearch
-Verrazzano creates an Elasticsearch deployment as the store and search engine for the logs processed by Fluentd.
-Records written by Fluentd can be queried using the Elasticsearch REST API.
+Verrazzano creates an OpenSearch deployment as the store and search engine for the logs processed by Fluentd.
+Records written by Fluentd can be queried using the OpenSearch REST API.

-For example, you can use `curl` to get all of the Elasticsearch indexes.
-First, you must get the password for the `verrazzano` user and the host for the VMI Elasticsearch.
+For example, you can use `curl` to get all of the OpenSearch indexes.
+First, you must get the password for the `verrazzano` user and the host for the VMI OpenSearch.
 ```
 $ PASS=$(kubectl get secret \
     --namespace verrazzano-system verrazzano \